-Art at The Blacksburg Tavern depicts local history and landscapes.
-Our wall murals were painted by artist Virginia McLaughlin, my great-aunt, at the age of 91 assisted by her son Salyer.
-She has painted similar murals at The Inn at Mount Vernon on George Washington's famous estate and at various other landmark historical buildings and private homes.
-A book of her work is available on her website, www.virginiajacobsmclaughlin.com.
-Paintings by local artists hang over our fireplace mantels.
-Our extensive collection of Blacksburg and Virginia Tech historical photographs cover our remaining walls.
+Our art depicts local history and landscapes including our wall murals painted by artist Virginia McLaughlin, my great-aunt, at the age of 91 assisted by her son Salyer.
+She has painted similar murals at George Washington's Mount Vernon estate and at various other historic buildings.
+A book of her work is available at www.virginiajacobsmclaughlin.com.
+Paintings by local artists as well as our extensive collection of old Blacksburg and Virginia Tech photographs cover our remaining walls.

 Thank you for joining us at The Blacksburg Tavern!
 Your patronage supports our operating and preservation expenses.

-Daniel Riley, Owner,
+Daniel Riley, tavern owner,